National identification number: Canada

-The use of the social insurance number (SIN) as a de facto ID number ended in 2004 with passage of The Personal Information Protection and Electronic Documents Act.
+The use of the social insurance number (SIN) as a de facto ID number ended in 2004 with passage of The Personal Information Protection and Electronic Documents Act (PIPEDA).
 There are only certain instances where an organization may ask for a SIN (namely for tax or retirement benefit related issues).
 The SIN must be guarded as confidential personal information, and therefore cannot be used as a general ID number.
-Nevertheless, the SIN is still used as a unique identifier for the Canada Revenue Agency (similar to USA's IRS & England's HMRC) to track individuals who are filing their income tax returns.
+Nevertheless, the SIN is still used as a unique identifier for the Canada Revenue Agency (similar to US's IRS and England's HMRC) to track individuals who are filing their income tax returns.